We’re here for you

 Whether you are just starting out in the working world, are returning to work after a career break or pivoting into something new, Eluceo, meaning ‘to shine’, will bring out your best professional self.

-As a social enterprise, and a member of Social Enterprise UK, the profits we generate are used to support charities that improve the outcomes of people in and entering the workplace.
+As a social enterprise operating in accordance with our Memorandum and articles of association, and a member of Social Enterprise UK, the profits we generate are used to support charities that improve the outcomes of people in or entering the workplace.

 My name is Terri Tuson, and I founded Eluceo in 2012 out of sheer frustration in the lack of support in career development.
 There was both nowhere to go and no-one to speak to.
 At the same time, everyone I knew was in the same boat.